sanaz97/handGesture_Recognition-Detection/README.md

 **How to run ?**

-if you want to use pretrained models,use command below.
+if you want to use pretrained models, use command below.

 ```
 python hand_gesture_main_program.py